Abraham Lincoln once said: “Give me six hours to chop down a tree and I will spend the first four sharpening the axe.”

 The core purpose of this process is to not only understand the commercial strength of your brand now but to also measure and evaluate your brand on an ongoing basis, so you can help uncover issues before they arise, and develop strategies to manage them.

 Information for brand health checks can be extracted and analysed in a number of ways including through qualitative research (stakeholders interviews), quantitative research (surveys etc), and through desktop research.
-Much of this can be set up and run prior to the summer break, and then analysed with key insights extracted in time for your new year strategies.
+Much of this can be set up to run prior to the summer break, and then analysed with key insights extracted in time for your new year strategies.

 Customers are key